HaranArbel/i-next-data/README.md

 Both systems sync their data to S3 buckets every few seconds in CSV format.
 Each update triggers a new file creation in the S3 bucket.

 > **Note:** Reading and processing data from the S3 bucket is out of scope for this project.
 Sample data was injected directly into the database.

-## Known Data Issues

-### Duplicate `test_id` Values in CSVs

-While validating `lab_tests.csv` and `lab_results.csv`, duplicate `test_id` values were identified, assigned to different lab tests.
-This breaks the one-to-one mapping assumption between tests and results, leading to potential mismatches and clinical inaccuracies.

-> **For a full description of the issue and the solution, see GitHub Issue #3.**

 ## High-Level Solution